Advent: Day 3

-- Discuss why Jesus would use words like bread of life, hunger, and thirst to talk about our relationship with Him.
-How do you feel when you are hungry or thirst?
+- Discuss why Jesus would use words like the bread of life, hunger, and thirst to talk about our relationship with Him.
+How do you feel when you are hungry or thirsty?

 - Video & article – “Beware the Idol of Busyness at Christmas” by Paul David Tripp

 Jesus’ “I am” statements in John’s gospel account: